This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 Not really.
-You’ll see more white-clad feet in gym class then you will for outdoor cycling.
+You’ll see more white-clad feet in gym class than you will for outdoor cycling.
 And a lot of the outdoors shoes do not have strings, opting to only use velcro to prevent anything from getting caught in the chain.

 The other thing is that a lot of riders choose to have separate shoes for their inside riding.
 After all, outside footwear tends to get grimy really quick.
-Having a devoted pair for inside means that you don’t have to clean your outside shoes every time you hit the gym.
+Having a devoted pair for the inside means that you don’t have to clean your outside shoes every time you hit the gym.

 Finally, I know people that just have one pair and do all of their riding on them.

 So, it is really up to you.

 Due to trademarks, each gym will have its own version.
 Find one near you!

 Can you use road shoes for indoor cycling?